slarse/slarse.github.io/content/blog/Linux/etc_passwd.md

 ```

 `name` and `password` are the username and password of the user, `UID` is the
-user's numerical ID, `GID` is the id of the _first_ group the user belongs to,
+user's numerical id, `GID` is the id of the _first_ group the user belongs to,
 `GECOS` is an optional comment, `directory` is the user's home directory, and
 `shell` is the path to the executable that launches the user's preferred
 shell.
 As an example, a part of my `/etc/passwd` file looks like this: